Moving from San Francisco

 San Francisco to Austin is the defining tech migration of the past five years.
 About 32,000 people made this move in 2025, and Austin's tech employer roster now reads like a Bay Area transplant list: Tesla, Oracle, Indeed, X, and dozens of unicorn startups.
 The financial math is brutal in Austin's favor — selling a $1.6M Bay Area condo and buying a $700K Austin home leaves a typical family with $700K+ in cash plus an extra $15K–$30K per year from no California state income tax.

-Based on 2025 migration data, San Francisco to Austin is the most concentrated tech-driven migration corridor in the US, with approximately 32,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, San Francisco to Austin is the most concentrated tech-driven migration corridor in the US, with approximately 32,000 households making this exact move each year.
 Here's what's driving it:

 - Median San Francisco — home price is roughly 3x Austin's